Earth Rights Advocacy Clinic

 Fieldwork and Projects

-In 2023-24, ERA projects will include:
+In 2024-25, ERA projects that students may participate in include:

 Clinical Credit Structure and Time Commitment Expected

 Altogether, the year-long clinic's seminar and fieldwork components amount to a total of fourteen credits.
-This clinic is time-intensive.
+This clinic is time intensive.
 Students applying to the clinic should ensure that they are able to make a time commitment commensurate with the full credit load for the course.
-They should also be available to travel and conduct immersive fieldwork overseas as needed, including in Indigenous territories and key ecosystems like the Amazon forest.
+They should also be available to travel and conduct immersive fieldwork overseas as needed, including in Indigenous territories and key ecosystems like the Amazon Forest.
 Some of the fieldwork trips may take place in the week before the beginning of the Spring term or during Spring break.
 To be responsive to clinical needs, travel schedules, and opportunities to engage with ERA partner organizations and guest speakers, the exact duration and timing of seminar sessions is subject to change.
-Therefore, students should set aside a three-hour block for each session, so as to allow buffer time for the precise timing of each session, corresponding to the number of seminar credits.
+Therefore, students should set aside a three-hour block for each session, to allow buffer time for the precise timing of each session, corresponding to the number of seminar credits.

 Application Procedure